Denis Collins (journalist): Comment on the guilty verdict in the Libby trial

-Later on, concerning media criticism of his speaking about the trial to the media, he adds:

-I would speak no more forever.
+Later, concerning media criticism of his speaking about the trial to the media, he added, "I would speak no more forever.
 Just as soon as I finished the MSNBC "Countdown" appearance.
 As I walked into that studio, I was delighted to see my fellow juror Ann Redington on "Hard Ball With Chris Matthews".
-I felt as though I'd received my own pardon.

-At the end of my bit, I told the interviewer I was quitting showbiz and passing the torch to Ann.
+I felt as though I'd received my own pardon....
+At the end of my bit, I told the interviewer I was quitting showbiz and passing the torch to Ann....